 Now Accepting Submissions for Volume 36:

-The Virginia Environmental Law Journal is currently soliciting contributions for the first issue of Volume 36 to be published Winter 2017-2018.
+The Virginia Environmental Law Journal is currently soliciting contributions for Volume 36 to be published Spring 2018.
 We are open to diverse topics and encourage academics, practitioners, policy makers, and law students alike to submit.
 Please see our Submissions page for more information.